openflighthpc/flight-control/README.md

 Project names must start with a letter, only include lower or uppercase letters, numbers, dashes or underscores, and must end in a letter or number.

+#### Generate project config file

+If using the visualiser part of the application (future), once instance logs have been created for a project (see below), a config file must be created using `rake projects:create_config:by_project[project,overwrite]` or `rake projects:create_config:all[overwrite]`.

+If overwrite is set to true, any existing file will be replaced using the latest instance logs.

+The resulting config file will be generated in `/config/projects`.
+Compute group colours (as used in charts) should be updated, as should compute group and instance type priorities (not currently used - for over budget switch offs).

 ### Recording instance logs

 To record the latest instance logs, run: